psyanite/crust/README.md

 * Add link previews to dynamic links

 ## Done
+* Allow multiline text on post submission
+* Allow multiline text on terms and conditions
 * Implement top stores and top rewards on home screen
 * Display store locations on reward screen
 * Enable user to scan and save a reward from a QR code